Admission & Application Requirements

 Minimum prerequisites for admission to the program are courses in Basic Microbiology, Immunology and Pathogenic Bacteriology (Medical Microbiology).
 Students lacking Immunology or Pathogenic Bacteriology may apply and can be conditionally admitted to the program contingent upon remediation of prerequisites.
 Remediated prerequisite courses do not count toward the MS degree.
 Additional courses in Microbiology and a strong chemistry background, including biochemistry, are also recommended.

 2. Cumulative undergraduate grade point average (GPA) of greater than 2.85/4.0.

-All other forms can be sent to:
+All other forms can be sent by mail or email to: